appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/insert-data.md

    For more information, see [navigateTo](/reference/appsmith-framework/widget-actions/navigate-to).
 2. In the new page, create a Form widget to capture the details you want to insert.
 3. You can update fields dynamically by setting the events of the widgets to bind data to other fields in the Form.
-   For example, to set the `offerCode` based on the selection of `location` for a new offer use the following code:
+   Example:

    ```jsx
    {{ offerCode.setText(location.selectedOptionValue + code) }}
    ```
+   Here, the selection of `location` sets the selection of `offerCode`.

    For more information, see [Bind Data to Wdigets](/core-concepts/building-ui/dynamic-ui).

 4. To validate data before inserting, scroll to the **Validation** section in the property pane of the Form widget.
 Enter the validation criteria, such as **Required**, **Max Characters**, **Regex**, etc. The submit button remains disabled until all widgets meet the defined validation criteria.
 For more information, see [Validation](/reference/widgets/input#regex-string).